What Unit Is Kinetic Energy Measured In

 The Scientific Foundation

 The concept of kinetic energy is rooted in classical mechanics, particularly Newton's laws of motion.
-Newton's first law states that an object in motion tends to stay in motion unless acted upon by an external force.
+That said, newton's first law states that an object in motion tends to stay in motion unless acted upon by an external force.
 Kinetic energy quantifies this tendency, representing the energy required to bring the object to rest or the energy it can impart to another object upon impact.

 [ W = \Delta KE = KE_{final} - KE_{initial} ]